Aloe Vera During Pregnancy – Benefits, Risks, and Tips

 - Always use fresh aloe vera in pregnancy.
 You can dice the leaves into small pieces to store them in the refrigerator for up to 10 days.

-- If you are allergic to onions, garlic, or tulips, make sure to avoid aloe vera, too.
+- If you are allergic to onions, garlic, or tulips, you might react to aloe vera, as well.
+However, it is not certain.

 - If you have accidentally consumed aloe vera, don’t panic.
 Look for any sensitivity in your body, any difference, or adverse reactions and consult your doctor if you find one.